Showing posts with label Platformers - Puzzle. Show all posts

 Rescuing Princess Croak

 Fans of Dizzy will instantly feel at home.
-Slightly can explore the rooms looking for helpful items the game's characters demand.
+Slightly can explore the rooms, looking for helpful items that the game's characters demand.
 That often grants passage to a different part of the map with more similar puzzles.
 Interestingly, some items are merged together to create spells - like a hearing spell for the deaf guards.
 Others scare ghosts, grant safe passage underwater, and enable us to fly like a wibbly-wobbly bird.

-Getting around each room is a cinch albeit initially awkward because Slightly moves quickly.
-This made it difficult to master jumping which became apparent on the second screen.
+Getting around each room is a cinch, albeit initially awkward because Slightly moves quickly.
+This made it difficult to master jumping, which became apparent on the second screen.
 The room features a wide gap to leap, which I struggled with.
 Heed my advice and practice jumping here before continuing on.

-Multiple items can be collected and hitting the fire button displays our inventory unless you're close to an item.
-The puzzles start easy; providing dragons with the correct buckets of water.
+Multiple items can be collected, and hitting the fire button displays our inventory unless you're close to an item.
+The puzzles start easy, providing dragons with the correct buckets of water.
 Once their thirst is quenched, the game opens up with some rather obvious dilemmas to solve.
-For example, scissors to cut the string of a yoyo.
+For example, scissors to cut the string of a yo-yo.
 A magnet that attracts a metal pin.
 It's hardly rocket science and kept me intrigued to the end.

 Leap with joy because there are no time limits to ruin the experience.
 Also, the monsters will not instantly kill you.
 However, there is an energy meter that drains if you come into contact with them.
 Once depleted, you lose a life.
 It's now that you shall notice stars in most rooms.
 Collect them to replenish the energy.

 In terms of places to explore, this game isn't very large.
 The puzzles give the illusion of a larger world, as you'll constantly experiment to figure out what works.
 There is much guesswork and lots of backtracking before you gather what goes where.
-An obvious mechanic for a game like this and I enjoyed it a lot.
+An obvious mechanic for a game like this, and I enjoyed it a lot.

 However, there are some niggles with the map layout.
-It often makes no sense with many screens looping around without reason.
-I also noticed several rooms that lay on each other (the first is near the deaf guards).
+It often makes no sense, with many screens looping around without reason.
+I also noticed several rooms that lay on top of each other (the first is near the deaf guards).
 These abnormalities didn't make sense and caused me problems.
 So, I decided to map the game before I kicked the ST's monitor through the window!!
 You heard me, just keep scrolling to download that.

 How about an image of a giant's bald head?
 Yeah, some puzzles make little sense, like this one...